KaroW97/Database/README.md

 # Beauty Base
 App created for beauty salon, helps to store information about clients and visit they had.
-Automatically creating statistics about selled products,amount treatments the client had.
+Automatically creating statistics about selled products, amount treatments the client had.
 Used technologies:
 - Express.js
 - HTML